subatomicglue/audio_toolchain/README.md

 - Batch Conversion:
   - flac, lame, metaflac, oggenc, ogginfo, sox, soxi, vorbiscomment, (scripting: perl)

+All of these are open source, cross platform tools, that are available in many platforms including MacOS, Windows, or Linux.

+## MacOS
 ```
 # needed for sampler/auto-slicer tools
 brew install node